sbs20/syncotron/Readme.md

 ## Install on Windows
-If you just want to sync your personal files then you will be better off using the native dropbox client.
-It is much cleverer at identifying changes, more efficient and will be better supported.
+If you just want to sync your personal files then you will be better off using the native dropbox client which is much cleverer at identifying changes, more efficient and will be better supported.
 If, however, you want to sync with a secondary or multiple Dropbox accounts, or just perform some selective syncing, syncotron might help.